John Clive Ward: Early life

 Although the Second World War was raging at the time, Ward was not called up by the Army, and was allowed to complete his Bachelor of Arts degree in Engineering Science with first class honours, studying mathematics under J. H. C. Whitehead and E. C. Titchmarsh.
 He received a bursary from the Harmsworth Trust, and in October 1946, with the war over, secured a position as a graduate assistant to Maurice Pryce, who had recently been appointed a professor of theoretical physics at Oxford.

 Scientific contributions

+Ward's total number of published papers was only about 20, a fact that reflects a strong sense of self-criticism.
+He was also critical of what he called "PhD factories" and expressed scepticism towards the importance attached to having a large number of citations.
+He never supervised graduate students.
+He received some significant awards, including the Guthrie Medal and Dirac Medal of the University of New South Wales in 1981, the Heineman Prize in 1982, and the Hughes Medal in 1983 "for his highly influential and original contributions to quantum field theory, particularly the Ward identity and the Salam–Ward theory of weak interactions".
+He became a fellow of the Royal Society in 1965.